UofT-DSI/python/04-instructors/README.md

 The assignment for their final week in this module is to analyze a fictional clinical trial where 60 patients were administered a new drug for arthritis.
 Learners must evaluate the effectiveness of a fictional medication designed to reduce inflammation caused by arthritis flare-ups.

 ## How do you assign assignments?
 Assignments are given and assigned at the start of each week at the end of the first lecture.
-The instructor will announce to the learners what the assignment is about, and how everything they will learn within the week will equip them to work on the assignment.
+The Technical Facilitator will announce to the learners what the assignment is about, and how everything they will learn within the week will equip them to work on the assignment.

 ## How an assignment is expected to be completed and delivered?
 Learners are expected to complete the assignment before the first lecture of the following week.
 They will deliver the assignment by opening up a pull request on their copied repo.
 The learner will also add a TA as a reviewer indicating they delivered a completed assignment, and it is ready to be graded as a `pass` or `fail`.